-The top management of SDM Holdings Ltd are strongly committed to the rights of individuals whose data they collect and process and will comply with UK and EU laws related to personal information in-line with the EU General Data Protection Regulation (GDPR) and any data protection laws substantially amending, replacing or superseding the GDPR following the exit by the United Kingdom from the EU.
+The top management of SDM Holdings Ltd are strongly committed to the rights of individuals whose data they collect and process and will comply with UK and EU laws related to personal information in-line with the EU General Data Protection Regulation (GDPR) and any data protection laws substantially amending, replacing or superseding the GDPR.

-As a Data Processor, SDM Holdings Ltd, shall, in relation to the personal information (as that term is defined under the GDPR) of the Data Controller (the Client), comply with applicable privacy and data protection laws, including Data Protection Act 2018 and the UK's application of the European Union General Data Protection Regulation 2016 (EU GDPR) and any United Kingdom law implementing the GDPR and any data protection laws substantially amending, replacing or superseding those currently in place in the United Kingdom (UK)
+As a Data Processor, SDM Holdings Ltd, shall, in relation to the personal information (as that term is defined under the GDPR) of the Data Controller (the Client), comply with applicable privacy and data protection laws, including Data Protection Act 2018 and The General Data Protection Regulation (Regulation (EU) 2016/679) and any United Kingdom law implementing the GDPR and any data protection laws substantially amending, replacing or superseding those currently in place in the United Kingdom (UK)

-- Where SDM Holdings Ltd are the Data Controller (regards internal data and the data held for its staff members) they shall, in relation to that personal information (as that term is defined under the GDPR) to comply with applicable privacy and data protection laws, including Data Protection Act 2018 and the UK's application of the European Union General Data Protection Regulation 2016 (EU GDPR) and any United Kingdom law implementing the GDPR and any data protection laws substantially amending, replacing or superseding those currently in place in the United Kingdom (UK) - The top management of SDM Holdings Ltd ensures that it meet its requirements under EU GDPR and comply with applicable privacy and data protection laws, including Data Protection Act 2018 and the UK's application of the European Union General Data Protection Regulation 2016 (EU GDPR) and any United Kingdom law implementing the GDPR and any data protection laws substantially amending, replacing or superseding those currently in place in the United Kingdom (UK), in relation to the security and management of personal information, that the objectives of SDM Holdings Ltd and obligations under the law are met, and ensures that controls are in place that reflect the level of risk that SDM Holdings Ltd is willing to accept.
+Where SDM Holdings Ltd are the Data Controller (regards internal data and the data held for its staff members) they shall, in relation to that personal information (as that term is defined under the GDPR) to comply with applicable privacy and data protection laws, including Data Protection Act 2018 and the UK's application of the European Union General Data Protection Regulation 2016 (EU GDPR) and any United Kingdom law implementing the GDPR and any data protection laws substantially amending, replacing or superseding those currently in place in the United Kingdom (UK)

+• The top management of SDM Holdings Ltd ensures that it meet its requirements under EU GDPR and comply with applicable privacy and data protection laws, including The General Data Protection Regulation (Regulation (EU) 2016/679) and any United Kingdom law implementing the GDPR and any data protection laws substantially amending, replacing or superseding those currently in place in the United Kingdom (UK), in relation to the security and management of personal information, that the objectives of SDM Holdings Ltd and obligations under the law are met, and ensures that controls are in place that reflect the level of risk that SDM Holdings Ltd is willing to accept.